 Scroll down for additional information about the events listed on our calendar.

-Tip of the Mitt Watershed Council, 426 Bay Street, Petoskey
+Tip of the Mitt Watershed Council - board room

 Come learn about the various aspects of our stream monitoring program, general macroinvertebrate biology, and the equipment used to collect important data about the health of our local streams.
-A hands-on practicum on the Bear River is included so that volunteers can “get their feet wet” before going into the field.
-For more information about the training, please contact Dan Myers.
+A hands-on practicum on the Bear River is included, so that volunteers can “get their feet wet” before going into the field.
+Training session is free and a light lunch is provided.

 Volunteer Stream Monitoring - Field Day

+Each team will decide what hours to collect.
+If you have completed the stream monitoring training, you can be added to a team.
 Volunteer teams collect a representative sample of the aquatic macroinvertebrate population for later identification and also note general stream conditions.
 Each team monitors two sites on the same river or stream.
-For more information about the training, please contact Dan Myers.

 Volunteer Stream Monitoring - Indoor Identification Day

 North Central Michigan College, Health Education & Science Center Building, Room 335.

 Volunteer teams gather at the Science Building on the North Central Michigan College campus in Petoskey to sort and identify aquatic macroinvertebrates collected in the field.
 For more information contact Matt at 231-347-1181 or email firstname.lastname@example.org

 The POD Program is a multicounty-wide medication drug take-back initiative to provide a convenient and environmentally sound way for residents to properly dispose of medications.
 Residents may safely dispose of prescription, over-the-counter pharmaceuticals, and personal care products for free during POD Drop-off Events.
 By using the POD Program and properly disposing of unwanted medications, you will help us keep our rivers and drinking water clean and our communities and families safe.